JuliaRheology/RHEOS.jl/README.md

 #### [MittagLeffler.jl](https://github.com/jlapeyre/MittagLeffler.jl)

 ## Citation
-If you use RHEOS in your work, please consider citing the following paper *TBA*
+If you use RHEOS in your work, please consider citing the following paper:
+**TBA**

 ## References

++ W. N. Findley, J. S. Lai, K. Onaran — *Creep and Relaxation of Nonlinear Viscoelastic Materials (with an Introduction to Linear Viscoelasticity)*, Dover Publications, New York.
+(1976)

-+ S. G. Johnson, The NLopt nonlinear-optimization package, http://ab-initio.mit.edu/nlopt
++ S. G. Johnson — *The NLopt nonlinear-optimization package*, http://ab-initio.mit.edu/nlopt

-+ J. Bezanson, A. Edelman, S. Karpinski, V. B. Shah - *Julia: A Fresh Approach to Numerical Computing*, SIAM Review, doi: 10.1137/141000671.
++ J. Bezanson, A. Edelman, S. Karpinski, V. B. Shah — *Julia: A Fresh Approach to Numerical Computing*, SIAM Review, doi: 10.1137/141000671.
 (2017)